yankostadinov/core/tutorials/guides/angular/angular.md

 ## 5. Shared Contexts

-Our clients love the project so far.
-They are going wild taking full advantage of their multiple monitors thanks to our work with the [**Interop API**](../../reference/core/latest/interop/index.html) and the [**Window Management API**](../../reference/core/latest/windows/index.html).
-The users' final request is to be able to see in the `stock details` window if the selected client has the stock in their portfolio.
-So far `clients` and `stock details` had no interaction between each other, so let's change that.

 So far we have meet all the requirements by our users using the [**Interop API**](../../reference/core/latest/interop/index.html) and the [**Window Management API**](../../reference/core/latest/windows/index.html).
 Our clients' final request is to be able to see in the `stock details` window if the selected client has the stock in their portfolio.
-So far `clients` and `stock details` had no interaction between each other, so let's change that.
+So far `clients` and `stock details` have no interaction between each other, so let's change that.

 We could use the same technique using an interop method, but we have a feeling that once the users start interacting with our app on a day-to-day basis, they will start requesting more and more integrations with other apps.
 So, let's solve the problem using the [**Shared Contexts API**](../../reference/core/latest/shared%20contexts/index.html), which will give us more future-proofing.